Like really…it’s kind of sad that this chocolate tart with an over layer of decadent butterscotch has disappeared.

 1 c heavy whipping cream

-10 ounces bittersweet chocolate, broken into 1 inch chunks
+10 ounces bittersweet chocolate, broken into 1 inch chunks or chocolate chips work also.

 1 large egg, lightly beaten